Payday without pay hits federal workers as shutdown drags on

 Her mortgage company informed her it won’t let her skip a payment, and she still has to pay daycare even though her children aren’t going or she will lose their spot to another family on the waiting list.
 She has applied for unemployment but doesn’t know when the benefits will begin arriving.

-“It’s a very scary feeling to know that your payday is coming and nothing is coming,” Kirkpatrick said.
+“It’s a very scary feeling to know that your payday is coming and nothing is coming,” the Ogden woman said.
 “I don’t think the administration and the houses of Congress understand the repercussions of not having a paycheck.”

 Most Read Nation & World Stories